+YWCA 24-Hour Sexual Assault Crisis Hotline

+https://ywcagla.org/sexual-assault/

-YWCA 24-Hour Sexual Assault Crisis Hotline 24-Hour Free and Confidential Advocacy and Counseling (877) 943-5778
+24-Hour Free and Confidential Advocacy and Counseling

+(877) 943-5778 (24 hours a day/7days a week)

-If you speak only to a physician, professional counselor, clergy member, sexual assault counselor, domestic violence counselor or advocate, you must understand that the University will be unable to conduct an investigation into the particular incident or pursue disciplinary action against the perpetrator, if you choose to maintain confidentiality.
+If you speak only to a physician, professional counselor, clergy member, sexual assault counselor, domestic violence counselor or advocate, you must understand that the campus will be unable to conduct an investigation into the particular incident or pursue disciplinary action against the Respondent, if you choose to maintain confidentiality.

 Even so, these individuals will still assist you in receiving other necessary protection and support, such as victim advocacy, disability, medical/health or mental health services, or legal services.
-They may not, however, be able to assist you with University academic support or accommodations, or changes to University-based living or working schedules, or assist with adjustments to course schedules.
+They may not, however, be able to assist you with campus academic support or accommodations, or changes to campus-based living or working schedules, or assist with adjustments to course schedules.
 Only the University and the Title IX Coordinator can assist with those matters (see below).
 A victim who at first requests confidentiality may later decide to file a complaint with the University or report the incident to the police, and thus have the incident fully investigated.
 These counselors and advocates can provide you with that assistance if you wish.
-These counselors and advocates will also explain that Title IX includes protections against retaliation, and that the University will not only take steps to prevent retaliation when it knows or reasonably should know of possible retaliation, but will also take strong responsive action if it occurs.
+These counselors and advocates will also explain that Title IX includes protections against retaliation, and that the campus will not only take steps to prevent retaliation when it knows or reasonably should know of possible retaliation, but will also take strong responsive action if it occurs.

-EXCEPTIONS: Under California law, any health practitioner employed in a health facility, clinic, physician's office, or local or state public health department or clinic is required to make a report to local law enforcement if he or she provides medical services for a physical condition to a patient/victim who he or she knows or reasonably suspects is suffering from: (1) a wound or physical injury inflicted by a firearm; or (2) any wound or other physical injury inflicted upon a victim where the injury is the result of assaultive or abusive conduct (including sexual misconduct and dating and domestic violence).6 This exception does not
+EXCEPTIONS: Under California law, any health practitioner employed in a health facility, clinic, physician's office, or local or state public health department or clinic is required to make a report to local law enforcement if he or she provides medical services for a physical condition to a patient/victim who he or she knows or reasonably suspects is suffering from: (1) a wound or physical injury inflicted by a firearm; or (2) any wound or other physical injury inflicted upon a victim where the injury is the result of assaultive or abusive conduct (including sexual misconduct/sexual assault and dating and domestic violence).7 This exception does not apply to sexual assault and domestic violence counselors and advocates.
+Health care practitioners will explain this limited exception to you, if applicable.